-j) Statement No. 65, Items Previously Reported as Assets and Liabilities will be effective for fiscal years beginning after December 15, 2012 resulting in the District's fiscal year ending June 30, 2014.
+f) Statement No. 65, Items Previously Reported as Assets and Liabilities was implemented for fiscal year ending June 30, 2013.
 GASB Concepts Statement No. 4, Elements of Financial Statements, specifies that recognition of deferred outflows and deferred inflows should be limited to those instances specifically identified in authoritative GASB pronouncements.
 Consequently, guidance was needed to determine which balances being reported as assets and liabilities should actually be reported as deferred outflows of resources or deferred inflows of resources, according to the definitions in Concepts Statement 4.
 Based on those definitions, Statement 65 reclassifies certain items currently being reported as assets and liabilities as deferred outflows of resources and deferred inflows of resources.
 In addition, this Statement recognizes certain items currently being reported as assets and liabilities as outflows of resources and inflows of resources.